imager-io/ffmpeg-dev-rs/README.md

     * This is for the purpose of being self contained, without burdening any library consumers with dependency issues.

 Hopefully one day the rust ecosystem will get a decent FFmpeg alternative for e.g. container muxing/demuxing.

+# FUTURE
+It would be interesting to experiment with compiling FFmpeg to WebAssembly.
+Perhaps as an alternative to static linking it could link against either a local or remote LGPL binary.